mlorenzati/libSDL12/README.md

 This library is distributed under the terms of the GNU LGPL license: http://www.gnu.org/copyleft/lesser.html

 Introduction
 ------------
+Update: this is a fork from original  AmigaPorts/libSDL12 but to compile with modern GCC and tools provided by https://github.com/jyoberle/vscode-amiga-debug which is a fork of https://github.com/BartmanAbyss/vscode-amiga-debug but with AmigaOS Libraries compiled with elf support.
+My attempt is to use this library in an app being built in https://github.com/mlorenzati/amidev

 This is one of the ports of SDL to the AmigaOS3/68k platform.
 I cannot comment much on the origins of the code contributions to this port.
 I've